aldoogarcia/Bienes-Raices-Vue/README.md

 This template should help get you started developing with Vue 3 in Vite.

-#Access credentials to log in:
+##Access credentials to log in:

-#Email: aldo@aldo.com
+Email: admin@email.com

-#Password: 123456
+Password: 123456

 ## Recommended IDE Setup